12:51 22.02.11

 Intersection of Lancaster and Stevens Street, 2017

 Preparatory stages of AMI Stadium demolition.
-Looking South from old ticket gate across stadium chairs to be sold on TradeMe.
+Looking South from old ticket gate, across stadium chairs readied for sale on TradeMe.

 Intersection of Lancaster and Stevens Street, 2019